Binghamton at a Glance

 - Buffalo Business First ranked Binghamton #20 in the United States, calling the University the “Smartest SUNY” and ranking it as the best public college in New York — this is not just a best-value ranking, it’s “best overall.”

 - U.S. News and World Report (2017) says Binghamton University is "one of the nation's top 40 public universities."

 Gorgeous Campus and Community

 - The campus is spread across 930 acres on a wooded hillside above the Susquehanna River in the Binghamton suburb of Vestal.

-- The University received top recognition in The Princeton Review's second annual "green rating" of colleges -- one of only 15 colleges honored.
+- The University consistently receives recognition in The Princeton Review's annual "green rating" of colleges.

 - The on-campus Nature Preserve boasts 190 acres of protected forest and wetlands with hiking/biking/running trails and a six-acre pond.